Kiddush levana: Timing

 David Abudarham (fl.
-1340) cites an otherwise-unknown midrash that "We only bless the moon at night, as it says 'He appointed the moon for seasons (Ps.
+1340) and Yerucham ben Meshullam (1290-1350) cite an otherwise-unknown midrash that "We only bless the moon at night, as it says 'He appointed the moon for seasons (Ps.
 104:19)", and the same ruling is found in period Italian prayerbooks.
 However, Zedekiah Anaw (c.
 1250) refers to this position as a "some say" worthy of casuistic justification.
 Today, Orthodox Jews only recite Kiddush levana at nighttime, although Yaakov Aryeh Milikowsky has recited it during the day.
 Shlomo Goren ruled that in polar day conditions, one should recite it at 12:00 AM.

 List of latest possible Kiddush levana dates for the first half of the year 5592 AM (1831–1832), from a Prague almanac.

-The Rambam (followed e.g. by Hayim Vital) ruled that the blessing should be recited on the first night of the new moon.
+The Rambam and most other rishonim (followed e.g. by Hayim Vital) ruled that the blessing should be recited on the first night of the new moon.
 Indeed, some say that one should only stand to recite the blessing if it is performed "in its proper time", meaning on the first of the month.
-However, according to most authorities one must wait until three (the position of other rishonim) or seven (Kabbalistic) complete days after the appearance of the new moon.
+However, most modern authorities write that one must wait until three (the position of other rishonim) or seven (Kabbalistic) complete days after the appearance of the new moon.
+According to others, one should wait five days.
+Yerucham ben Meshullam writes that it should be ideally performed in the first seven days.

 Most halakhists follow Massechet Soferim in ruling that Kiddush levana should be recited at the conclusion of Shabbat, although others prefer reciting it immediately whenever the new moon appears.
-A responsum attributed to Joseph Gikatilla by Joseph Karo says to recite Kiddush levana on the seventh day of the month, without waiting for Saturday, and Baruch Epstein writes that one should avoid reciting it on Saturday night.
+A responsum attributed to Joseph Gikatilla says to recite Kiddush levana on the seventh day of the month, without waiting for Saturday, and Baruch Epstein writes that one should avoid reciting it on Saturday night.
 However, if waiting until the conclusion of the Sabbath will make it impossible to recite Kiddush levana before the tenth day of the month, most halakhic authorities rule that it should recited immediately, although some still wait until after the Sabbath if it will be possible to recite it then at all.

 Kiddush levana is generally not recited on the eve of a Sabbath or festival, unless it is the last opportunity to do so.
-This practice originated in the 16th century, likely for Kabbalistic reasons, but some say it started because of concern that Jews will break the Sabbath in order to recite it, or because the Shekhinah would have to be brought in from beyond the techum, or because it is considered similar to a marriage, and marriages are not performed on the Sabbath, or because texts could not be carried outdoors in the absence of an eruv.
+This practice likely originated for Kabbalistic reasons, but some say it started because of concern that Jews will break the Sabbath in order to recite it, or because the shekhinah would have to be brought in from beyond the techum, (Note: Note Simeon ben Zemah Duran (2012) [before 1441]. p.
+158, "but I do not understand this".) or because it is considered similar to a marriage, and marriages are not performed on the Sabbath, or because texts could not be carried outdoors in the absence of an eruv.
 If a festival falls on Sunday, Kiddush levana is not performed on Saturday night.
 Any additional passages normally recited by the community, beyond the Talmudic blessing, should be omitted on the Sabbath.